-Resting doesn’t mean you are being lazy.
-Working out every day without rest can burn out your body as it has no days to recuperate from your workout and grow new cells that will replenish growing muscles.
-It can also add the risk of damaging or getting injured because when your body is overtired.
-Resting doesn’t necessary mean you can’t do anything though.
-You can do gentle exercises such as a walk or yoga to stretch your whole body.
+Resting doesn’t mean you’re being lazy.
+Working out every day without rest can burn out your body, as it has no days to recuperate from your workout and grow new cells that will replenish growing muscles.
+It can also increase the risk of getting injured, because your body is overtired.
+Resting doesn’t necessary mean you can’t do anything, though.
+You can do gentle exercises such as going for a walk, or yoga to stretch out your whole body.

 Mix it Up